nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Implementation:

 1. Prepare parameters
-    1. Extracts required arguements, to be passed as parameters for project creation.
+    1. Extracts required fields, to be passed as parameters for project creation.

 1. `projectManager.addProject()` adds a project using the parameters provided.